boschresearch/steps-parser/README.md

 ### Parsing Corpora Using a Trained Model
-**Note:** Trained models for STEPS will be released in the coming days.
-For now, you can already download and try trained models for English, which are available [on Zenodo](https://zenodo.org/record/4614023#.YFJZbv4o_IE).

 To parse a given corpus from a CoNLL-U file, run `python src/parse_corpus.py [MODEL_DIR] [CORPUS_FILENAME] -o [OUTPUT_FILENAME]`.

 You can also evaluate against the input corpus directly after parsing.
 To do so, add the following options: